What Retirement Savings Benchmarks Should You Consider?

 Potential drawbacks to 401(k) loans:

-- You may not be able to afford to make the payments as well as make new contributions, thereby significantly reducing your potential long-term savings.
+- You may not be able to afford to make the payments as well as make new catch-up contributions, thereby significantly reducing your potential long-term savings.

 - While you’re borrowing pre-tax money, you’ll be paying it back with after-tax money, but will still owe taxes on withdrawals in retirement.

 With 401(k) and traditional IRA withdrawals, the money is added to your taxable annual income, which could bump you into a higher tax bracket or even jeopardize certain tax credits, deductions and exemptions tied to your adjusted gross income (AGI).

 Losing Compound Earnings

 Finally, if you borrow or withdraw your retirement savings, you'll lose out on the power of compounding, where interest earned on your savings is reinvested, and in turn, generates more earnings.

 Think long and hard before tapping into your retirement savings or nest egg for anything other than retirement itself.
 If a withdrawal is your only recourse, be sure to consult a Certified Financial Planner (CFP) or Navy Federal Investment Services financial advisor about the tax implications.

 So, how often should you review your accounts to make sure you’re making progress?
 As it applies to your contribution limit rate:

 - Each time you receive a raise in salary, or at least once a year.